SEI-ATL-3-8/in-browser-testing-example/README.md

 - Open up `gladiator/index.html`!
 You'll see some tests!
 - You'll be working in both `gladiator.js` and `arena.js`.
-- Remember to export your `Gladiator` and `Arena` classes using `module.exports` so they can be properly tested!!!
 - If you can't figure out one of the steps, try writing some pseudocode in a comment in your file.
 You never know, it may come to you...
 - You can also take a look at the tests to see if you get any hints that way...
-- Also, feel free to comment out sections of the tests while you're working on other parts of the assignment.
-There are some bonuses that have been commented out already.

 ### 🚀 Completion looks like...